 Abraham de Moivre, De Mensura Sortis, 1711 in the Ph.
 Trans. of the Royal Society

 Based on de Moivre’s definition we can define a series of curves that represent the same risk level (termed iso-risk contours) on a two dimensional surface.
 While this is mathematically correct it’s difficult for people to use in making qualitative evaluations.
-So decision theorists took the iso-risk contours (actually the log of these curves) and zoned them into judgementally tractable cells (or bins) to form the risk matrix.
+So decision theorists took the iso-risk contours and zoned them into judgementally tractable cells (or bins) to form the risk matrix.
 In this risk matrix each cell notionally represent a point on the iso-risk curve and steps in the matrix define the edges of ‘risk zones’.
 We can also usually plot the curve using log log axes which provide straight line contours which gives us a matrix that looks like the one below.

 Scaling likelihood and severity

 Another decision with designing a risk matrices is how many cells to have, too few and the evaluation is too granular, too many and the decision making becomes bogged down in detailed discrimination (which as noted above is hardly warranted).
-The usual happy compromise sits at around 5 to 7 bins on the vertical and horizontal, which for a log log scale will give a wide field of discrimination for a 4 to 7 matrix, but again there’s a trade-off, this time between sizing the bins in order to reduce cognitive workload for the assessor and the information lost by doing so.
+The usual happy compromise sits at around 4 to 7 bins on the vertical and horizontal.
+Adopting a logarithmic scale gives a wide field of discrimination for a 4 to 7 matrix, but again there’s a trade-off, this time between sizing the bins in order to reduce cognitive workload for the assessor and the information lost by doing so.

 Dealing with boundary conditions